NomicFoundation/hardhat/docs/getting-started/README.md

 GLOBAL OPTIONS:

-  --config            A Buidler config file.
+  --config            A Hardhat config file.
   --emoji             Use emoji in messages.
   --help              Shows this message, or a task's help if its name is provided --max-memory        The maximum amount of memory that Buidler can use.